NedWilbur/USBKVM/README.md

 # USBKVM
 This is an app that turns a basic USB switch into a full automatic monitor switch (minus 'hotkey' switching).

-This script heavily utilizes [ControlMyMonitor](https://www.nirsoft.net/utils/control_my_monitor.html) to switch the inputs programmatically.
+USBKVM heavily utilizes [ControlMyMonitor](https://www.nirsoft.net/utils/control_my_monitor.html) to switch the inputs programmatically.
 USBKVM simply adds logic around it.

 ## How does it work
 USBKVM watches for USBHub connect/disconnects from the machine.
 When detected, it will switch all configured monitors to the desired inputs.